Aston Villa F.C.: Notable players

 Three Aston Villa players have won the PFA Players' Player of the Year award.
 In 1977 Andy Gray won the award.
 In 1990 it was awarded to David Platt, whilst Paul McGrath won it in 1993.
-The PFA Young Player of the Year, which is awarded to players under the age of 23, has been awarded to four players from Aston Villa: Andy Gray in 1977; Gary Shaw in 1981; Ashley Young in 2009 and James Milner in 2010.
-The National Football Museum in Preston, Lancashire administers the English Football Hall of Fame which currently contains one Villa team, five Villa players and one manager.
+The PFA Young Player of the Year, which is awarded to players under the age of 23, has been awarded to five players from Aston Villa: Andy Gray in 1977; Gary Shaw in 1981; Ashley Young in 2009, James Milner in 2010 and Morgan Rogers in 2025.

+The National Football Museum administers the English Football Hall of Fame which currently contains one Villa team, five Villa players and one manager.
 The 1982 European Cup-winning team were inducted into the Hall of Fame in October 2011.
 Former Aston Villa players named in the Hall of Fame are Clem Stephenson, Danny Blanchflower, Peter Schmeichel, Cyrille Regis, and Paul McGrath; as well as former manager Joe Mercer.

-In 2006 the club announced the creation of an "Aston Villa Hall of Fame."
+In 2006, the club announced the creation of an Aston Villa Hall of Fame.
 This was voted for by fans and the inaugural induction saw 12 former players, managers and directors named.
 Former club captain Stiliyan Petrov was added to the list in May 2013.